fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/1497169">-CSRF protection bypass in GitHub Enterprise management console</a>

 <a href="https://systemweakness.com/common-nginx-misconfiguration-leads-to-path-traversal-d58701e997bc">-Common Nginx Misconfiguration leads to Path Traversal</a>

+<a href="https://shubhdeepp.medium.com/how-i-got-apple-hall-of-fame-3d86f858c05f">-How I got Apple Hall Of Fame !</a>

 <a href="https://blog.oversecured.com/Android-Exploring-vulnerabilities-in-WebResourceResponse/">-How to exploit insecure WebResourceResponse configurations + an example vulnerability in Amazon apps</a>